SixArm/mast-cell-help/topics/doctor-predictions/index.md

 # Doctor predictions

-"It’s just asthma." - Two days later ER myocarditis, hospital stay one month.
+"It’s just asthma." - Two days later ER myocarditis, four weeks in hospital.

 "You’ve had a thorough workup and you're fine.
-You need to stop seeking specialists and move on with your life." - I had Sjögren's syndrome autoimmune disease.
+You need to stop seeking specialists and move on with your life." - I had Sjögren's syndrome.

 "There are no side effects to this drug." - I proceeded to have side effects.

 "You couldn’t possibly react to that." - I reacted to it.

 "You're fine.
-It's just allergies." -  I had Rocky Mountain Spotted Fever and Erlichiosis.
+It's just allergies." -  I had Rocky Mountain Spotted Fever.

-"It’s postpartum depression" - When it was actually Lyme disease and my tests showed it.
+"It’s postpartum depression" - When it was actually Lyme disease.

-"The reason you’re in so much pain is you’re depressed." - Actually I had kidney cancer.
+"The reason you’re in so much pain is you’re depressed." - Actually kidney cancer.

 "Are you sure you were not just high or drunk?" - Said to my teenager in the ER after anaphylaxis.